My Approach to Helping

 How my own struggles have made me a better therapist

 My professional expertise is informed by my 40 plus years of marriage and family experiences.
 My first marriage of 18 years ended in divorce.
 My loss of my partner's love, our marriage, and our family with two children was an emotionally devastating experience.
 This crisis prompted me to seek the help of a professional therapist.
 During therapy, I was able to psychologically and emotionally process this most difficult chapter of my life.
-For the first time, I deeply trusted someone with the of my emotions as I discovered that my vulnerability was a strength.
-I began recognizing how my negative behavior contributed to the divorce.
+For the first time, I deeply trusted someone with my emotions as I discovered that my vulnerability was a strength.
+I began recognizing how my depression fostered my negative behavior that contributed to the divorce.
 Losing my marriage and family life with my two children opened me up to realize that I needed to take responsibility for my behavior with my partner.
 These experiences prepared me to marry again.
-With a clearer understanding of myself and how to create a healthy marriage, my wife and I continue co-creating our marriage of 26 years as a satisfying and meaningful relationship.
+With a clearer understanding of myself and how to create and develop a healthy marriage, my second wife and I continue co-creating our marriage of 27 years as a happily married couple.

 In retrospect, I recognize that during the course of my first marriage of 18 years, the 'marriage counseling' that we participated in was not marriage counseling but rather individual therapy while the two of us were present with the therapist.
 Our relationship issues were not addressed.
 As a couple we were not helped to break our sabotaging behaviors with each other nor were we helped in creating relationship-building behaviors.
 I've learned from these experiences how ineffective this approach is in helping couples.
 Instead, I understand that healing occurs in the context of healthy relationships.
 Couples counseling is about helping couples address their particular relationship issues, identify areas for positive change while assisting them in decreasing their negative behavior and increasing their positive behavior with each other.